hdr-bgnn/BGNN_Snakemake/README.md

 # 5- Codes and Containers location

-The containers related to this project are located at https://cloud.sylabs.io/library/thibaulttabarin Some of the containers are created using github action, some other are created using singularity remote builder.
+Some of the containers are created using github action, some other are created using singularity remote builder.
 We are currently transitioning all the containers to github action.

 there are 3 containers of interest: